pimoroni/pirate-audio/mopidy/README.md

 # Pirate Audio Mopidy Setup

 ## Automatic Setup

 You'll need a fresh install of Raspbian Buster.

+If you're setting up Mopidy on an existing system you might want to choose the step-by-step manual install instead.

-The provides `install.sh` script executes the manual steps for you.
+The provided `install.sh` script executes the manual steps for you.

 ```
 ./install.sh
 ```

 ## Manual Setup

+First, make sure you have SPI enabled on your Raspberry Pi.
+You can run `sudo raspi-config` and set this up in interfacing options, or add `dtparam=spi=on` to your `/boot/config.txt`.

+Double check you have the lines `dtoverlay=hifiberry-dac` and `gpio=25=op,dh` in your `/boot/config.txt` since these enable the DAC for audio output.

 ### Mopidy Apt List